 Note: Design, planning and evolution is common to all WIGOS component observing systems.

-8.2.1 Members should design and plan their observing network considering the review of the current and planned WMO Hydrological Observing System capabilities, undertaken as outlined in the Rolling Review of Requirements (RRR) as described in section 2.2.4 of this Manual.
+7.2.1 Members should design and plan their observing network considering the review of the current and planned WMO Hydrological Observing System capabilities, undertaken as outlined in the Rolling Review of Requirements (RRR) as described in section 2.2.4.

-8.3 Instrumentation and Methods of Observation
+7.3 Instrumentation and Methods of Observation